Kir-Antipov/smart-recipes/README.md

     "weather_changed",

     // #3
-    // These reload the recipe when player joins to/disconnects from the server.
+    // These reload the recipe when a player joins or disconnects from the server.
     // I may combine these two into a single one in the future.
     "player_joined",
     "player_disconnected",

     // #4
     // Reloads the recipe when difficulty changes.
-    // Tbh, I don't think you really need it,
+    // To be honest, I don't think you really need it,
     // because difficulty is locked on most servers,
     // so it's fine to evaluate difficulty-based conditions
     // only on server start.